COS301-SE-2023/Blue-Skies/README.md

 # Blue Skies
 ## Debuggers Anonymous - Blue Skies - Project Description
 The project is a client-facing front end for a solar power calculation tool.
 Users can register and login securely, enter their address, and receive an evaluation about the solar potential of their property.
-This includes s a trained AI model to detect average sunlight within an area and assess how much energy could be generated over time based on the type of solar installation.
+This includes a trained AI model to detect average sunlight within an area and assess how much energy could be generated over time based on the type of solar installation.

 ## Demo recordings
  <a href="">Debuggers Anonymous - Demo 1</a><br>